jaysylvester/citizen/README.md

 citizen supports [Handlebars](https://npmjs.org/package/handlebars) and [Jade](https://www.npmjs.org/package/jade) templates, as well as good old HTML.
 You can even mix and match Handlebars, Jade, and HTML templates as you see fit; just use the appropriate file extensions (.hbs, .jade, or .html) and citizen will compile and render each view with the appropriate engine.

-You have direct access to each engine's methods via `app.handlebars` and `app.jade`, allowing you to use methods like `app.handlebars.registerHelper` to create global helpers.
+You have direct access to each engine's methods via `app.handlebars` and `app.jade`, allowing you to use methods like `app.handlebars.registerHelper()` to create global helpers.
 Keep in mind that you're extending the global Handlebars and Jade objects, potentially affecting citizen's view rendering if you do anything wacky because citizen relies on these same objects.

+The default view format is HTML, but you can also return JSON and JSONP with no extra work on your part.

-### JSON Format
+### JSON

 You don't need a custom view just for JSON.
 You can tell a controller to return its content as plain text JSON by adding the `format` URL parameter.